Getting Started With Backend Development

 Databases and Misc

 Next step: learn about a database.
-If you’re going for NodeJS, a natural choice is MongoDB — one of the most popular NoSQL databases in the world.
+If you’re going for NodeJS, you’ll find it is often paired with MongoDB - one of the most popular NoSQL databases in the world.
+However, your choice of database should depend on the data model of your application.
+And don’t rule SQL DBs out.
 SQL is an important skill, and RDBMS systems (relational databases) are probably here to stay.
 Postgres is a good choice.

-You should also learn about things like key-value stores and data structure stores (I favour Redis), which are useful as caches or session stores.
+You should also learn about things like data structure stores (I favour Redis), which are useful as caches or session stores.

 Once you’ve decided upon which framework and database you want to use, there are a few more things you should be comfortable with as a developer in general and a backend developer in particular: